 If the QoS Flows Mapped To DRB List IE is included in the S-NODE MODIFICATION REQUIRED message for a DRB to be modified, the M-NG-RAN node shall replace any existing QoS flow mapping for that DRB with the one received.

 If the S-NG-RAN node applied a full configuration or delta configuration, e.g., as part of mobility procedure involving a change of DU, the S-NG-RAN node shall inform the M-NG-RAN node by including the RRC config indication IE in the S-NODE MODIFICATION REQUIRED message.

+If the MCG Failure Information IE is included in the S-NODE MODIFICATION REQUIRED, it indicates that MCG failure happens and M-NG-RAN should take this information into account for the subsequent action.

 Interaction with the M-NG-RAN node initiated S-NG-RAN node Modification Preparation procedure: